Trump Makes Final Pitch in Georgia: You've ‘Gotta Swamp ’Em’ at the Polls

 Trump concluded that “America as you know it will be over” if Ossoff and Warnock win.

-Other speakers featured at the rally included Georgia GOP chairman David Shafer, state Rep. Vernon Jones (R-GA), Trump’s children Donald Trump Jr. and Ivanka Trump, Kimberly Guilfoyle, and Rep. Marjorie Taylor Green (R-GA).
+Other speakers featured at the rally included Georgia GOP chairman David Shafer, state Rep. Vernon Jones (D), Trump’s children Donald Trump Jr. and Ivanka Trump, Kimberly Guilfoyle, and Rep. Marjorie Taylor Green (R-GA).

 Polls will be open for the runoffs statewide in Georgia from 7:00 a.m. to 7:00 p.m.
-Tuesday, and most public and internal polls for both races have indicated the races are a toss-up.
+Tuesday, and most polling for both races has indicated the outcome will be a toss-up.

 Write to Ashley Oliver at aoliver@breitbart.com.